 For example, a plastic surgeon asked one of his patients if he would mind participating in a Live video of his operation.
 The patient agreed, and the plastic surgeon had someone start the Live stream as he started the rhinoplasty.
 This gave his followers a deep understanding of the procedure, which can be a great way to convert people who were on the fence about getting a nose job.

 Determination is everything when it comes to social media.
-To get an ROI, you have to keep adjusting your strategy to find what works best.
+To get an ROI, you must keep adjusting your strategy to find what works best.
 One of the best ways to do that is to establish goals.
 These goals have to be:

 Yes, the SMART way of establishing goals is perfect for social media.
 It will keep you on track and more determined than you’ve ever been to increase social media ROI.